PhysiCell-Tools/python-loader/man/docstring/mcdsts.__init__.md

             microenv: boole; default True
                 should the microenvironment data be loaded?
-                setting microenv to False will use less memory and speed up processing.
+                setting microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py script.

             graph: boole; default True
-                should the graphs, like cell_neighbor_graph.txt, be loaded? setting graph to False will use less memory and speed up processing.
+                should neighbor garph, attached graph, and spring attached graph be loaded? setting graph to False will use less memory and speed up processing.

             physiboss: boole; default True
                 should physiboss state data be loaded, if found?